lf-edge/ekuiper/docs/en_US/guide/sinks/overview.md

 ### Execution Plan Splitting

-The physical execution plan of the Sink node can be split into:
+The physical execution plan of the Sink node can be split into a sub pipeline：

-Batch --> Transform --> Encode --> Compress --> Encrypt --> Cache --> Connect
+Transform --> Encode --> Compress --> Encrypt --> Cache --> Connect

 The rules for splitting are as follows:

-- **Batch**: Configured with `batchSize` and/or `lingerInterval`.
-This node is used to accumulate batches, sending received data to subsequent nodes according to batch configuration.
 - **Transform**: Configured with `dataTemplate` or `dataField` or `fields` or other shared properties that require data format conversion.
 This node is used to implement various transformation properties.
 - **Encode**: Applicable when the Sink is of a type that sends bytecode (such as MQTT, which can send arbitrary